 Like the food pyramid, the Minnesota waste management hierarchy quickly and visually helps us all focus on the benefits of top priority actions around solid waste - reducing it and reusing it - while showing the others (recycling/composting, energy recovery, treatment & disposal).
 Note the role of city purchasing policies in preventing and reducing waste.

 On average, approximately 24% of the total waste generated in elementary schools is food waste.
 Schools pay three times for this waste: purchasing, handling, disposing.
-See 30 excellent, easy-to-use "take action" resource sheets for reducing this waste from the Waste Reduction Awareness Program of the Minnesota-based Jeffers Foundation.
-See also the Minnesota School Recycling Toolkit, (MPCA, Recycling Association of Minnesota: 2011) developed in consultation with counties and schools that have successfully developed or improved school recycling programs.
+The Minnesota School Recycling Toolkit, (MPCA, Recycling Association of Minnesota: 2011) developed in consultation with counties and schools that have successfully developed or improved school recycling programs.
 The Toolkit is geared toward school staff and administrators as well as cities interested in increasing recycling in school districts within the city.

-Measure/audit waste generated; adopt goals for reducing the generation of overall solid waste; goals for diverting a percentage of overall solid waste into recycling or compostables collection; goals for specific waste streams such as public works waste, disposable cafeteria ware, waste from parks.
-Note that some cities entered, before 2018, completion of this action under action 22.2
+Measure/audit waste generated; adopt goals for reducing the generation of overall solid waste; goals for diverting a percentage of overall solid waste into recycling or organics collection; goals for specific waste streams such as public works waste, disposable cafeteria ware, waste from parks.
+Note that some cities entered, before 2018, completion of this action under BPA 22.2

 Describe actions taken, such as refurbishing office equipment, reusing building materials, increasing e-commerce, getting off junk mail lists, collecting organic material and beverage containers from parks.

-Report measures that show goals were met by the reduced amount of waste generated, the increased amount of waste diverted into recycling and compostables collection.
+Report measures that show goals were met by the reduced amount of waste generated, the increased amount of waste diverted into recycling and organics collection.

 Who's doing it